-The affected eye doesn’t necessarily look different, though it may “wander” in different directions.
+Your affected eye doesn’t necessarily look different, although it may “wander” in different directions.
 That’s where the term “lazy” comes from.
-The condition will usually only affect one eye, but in certain circumstances, the vision in both eyes can be affected.
+The condition will usually only affect one of your eyes, but in certain circumstances, the vision in both of your eyes can be affected.

 Lazy eye may be hard to detect until it becomes severe.
 Early warning signs include: